-General Fund (Operating Fund)
+Operating (General) Fund

-Schools and administrative operations are funded by an annual budget beginning July 1 and ending June 30 of the following year.
-The General Fund budget funds the comprehensive educational programs and the related services available to nearly 27,500 students.
-While budgeting activities occur throughout the year, most activity takes place between October and May.
-Beginning as early as October and extending through January, a collaborative development process is underway.
-Below is a summary of budget development:
+This page is designed to provide an overview of Norfolk Public Schools' (NPS) annual budgeting process.
+Schools and administrative operations are funded by a fiscal year budget which is in effect from July 1 through June 30 of the following year.
+The operating budget funds all educational programs and the related services that serve 27,500 NPS students.
+Each year the development of a fiscal year budget is roughly a seven-month process.
+Here's a summary of major steps along the way:

-- Step 1: The budget staff meet with individual departments to discuss needs and priorities.
-Budget staff then assemble and tabulate all budget requests from departments to determine demands for the new fiscal year. - Step 2: The budget staff then projects available funding for the new year based on estimates of City revenue provided by the City of Norfolk and estimates of state revenue based on the budget recommendations from the Governor (information is provided by the Virginia Department of Education). - Step 3: The budget staff determines the extent to which budgetary demands or needs exceed available funding. - Step 4: Collaboration between the Superintendent and the Executive Leadership Team leads to the development of the Superintendent's Proposed Educational Plan and Budget that is presented to the School Board in February. - Step 5: The School Board then considers the Superintendent's Proposed Educational Plan and Budget and, if necessary, makes modifications to the proposal.
-The School Board is required to hold at least one public hearing to gain citizen input before it adopts the annual budget.
-In accordance with the City Charter, the School Board must act on the school budget and submit it to the City Manager on or before April 1. - Step 6: The City Manager and staff review the School Board's adopted budget proposal and develop a combined city-schools operating budget that is then presented to City Council for consideration, usually in the March-April timeframe. - Step 7: City Council deliberates on the City Manager's proposal and adopts annual appropriations for the new year at its May business meeting.
-The Council also holds public hearings and may revise the Manager's budget. - Step 8: In mid-to-late May the School Board adopts a final operating budget based on any changes in funding approved by the City Council. - Step 7: The School Board revises the budget based on the operating appropriation approved by City Council.
-Changes to the total adopted budget require approval of both the School Board and City Council.
+Step 1: Beginning as early as October and extending through January, a collaborative development process is underway.
+First, staff from the Budget Office meet with Departments to discuss needs and priorities.
+Ultimately, the Superintendent and the Executive Leadership Team take this work into account and then work collaboratively to shape a budget built on the foundation of the School Board and Division priorities.
+These are outlined below.

+Step 2: The collaboration between the Superintendent and the Executive Leadership team leads to the development of the Superintendent's Proposed Educational Plan and Budget, which is presented to the School Board in March.

+Step 3: The School Board then considers the Superintendent's Proposed Educational Plan and Budget, makes modifications, if necessary, and adopts a budget proposal.
+By state code, this budget must be submitted to City Council on or before April 1 of each year.

+Step 4: The City Manager and City staff review the School Board's adopted budget proposal and develop a combined city-schools operating budget proposal that is then presented to City Council for consideration, usually in the March-April timeframe.

+Step 5: City Council deliberates on the City Manager's proposal with the goal of adopting a combined city-schools operating budget in May.

+Step 6: In mid-to-late May the School Board adopts a final operating budget based on any changes in funding approved by City Council.

+Step 7: Changes that increase or decrease the total adopted budget require approval of both School Board and City Council.

-Public input is vital in the development of a fiscal year budget for NPS.
+It is important to note that public input plays a vital role in the development of a fiscal year budget for NPS.
 Throughout the year, departments hear from stakeholders on issues and needs important to them.
-These become important discussion points as the Executive Leadership team develops the annual programmatic plan and budget.
-Likewise, the School Board considers citizen input as it deliberates on the division's budget.
-Citizen input is gathered by a variety of means, including a public hearing on the proposed budget.
-Information about the operating budget is disseminated through the school division's website.
+These become important discussion points as the Executive Leadership team organizes to begin the budget development process, both for their departmental budgets and the overall school division operating budget.
+Likewise, members of the School Board in their various interactions with the community also take note of what their constituents feel should be NPS' financial priorities.
+In addition, organized, systemic opportunities for comment are offered in the form of public hearings.
+Information about the operating budget is also disseminated in various ways, most notably through the school division's website.